June 6, 2025

 Costs

-Initially lower, gradually higher
+Initially lower, later higher

 Economies of scale reduce costs

-Time effort
+Time Commitment

 Very high